From SQL Injection to Shell

 Exploiting SQL injections with UNION

-1. Find the number of columns to perform the UNION
+1. Find the number of columns to perform the UNION.

-2. Find what columns are echoed in the page
+2. Find what columns are echoed in the page.

-3. Retrieve information from the database meta-tables
+3. Retrieve information from the database meta-tables.

-4. Retrieve information from other tables/databases
+4. Retrieve information from other tables/databases.

-In order to perform a request by SQL injection, you need to find the number of columns that are returned by the first part of the query.
+In order to perform a request by a SQL injection, you need to find the number of columns that are returned by the first part of the query.
 Unless you have the source code of the application, you will have to guess this number.

 There are two methods to get this information:

-• using UNION SELECT and increase the number of columns;
+• Using UNION SELECT and increase the number of columns.

-• using ORDER BY statement.
+• Using ORDER BY statement.

 If you try to do a UNION and the number of columns returned by the two queries are different, the database will throw an error:

-The used SELECT statements have a different
+The used SELECT statements have a different number of columns

 You can use this property to guess the number of columns.
 For example, if you can inject in the following query: SELECT id,name,price FROM articles where id=1.
 You will try the following steps:

-• SELECT id,name,price FROM articles where id=1 UNION SELECT 1, the injection 1 UNION SELECT 1 will return an error since the number of columns are different in the two sub-parts of the query;
+• SELECT id,name,price FROM articles where id=1 UNION SELECT 1: the injection 1 UNION SELECT 1 will return an error since the number of columns are different in the two sub-parts of the query.

-• SELECT id,name,price FROM articles where id=1 UNION SELECT 1,2, for the same reason as above, the payload 1 UNION SELECT 1,2 will return an error;
+• SELECT id,name,price FROM articles where id=1 UNION SELECT 1,2: for the same reason as above, the payload 1 UNION SELECT 1,2 will return an error.

 The other method uses the keyword ORDER BY.
 ORDER BY is mostly used to tell the database what column should be used to sort results: